(1) The medicaid agency:

-(a) Pays for the admission of an eligible medical assistance client to a hospital only when the client's attending physician orders admission and when the admission and treatment provided:
+(a) Pays for an eligible Washington apple health (WAH) client's admission to a hospital only when the client's attending physician orders admission and when the admission and treatment provided:

 when prior authorization is required;

 (iv) Are authorized when required under this chapter; and